ksulima/Neural_Machine_Translation_Polish_Language/README.md

 >_Natural language processing (NLP) is a collective term referring to automatic computational processing of human languages.
 This includes both algorithms that take human-produced text as input, and algorithms that produce natural looking text as outputs._

-NLP embraces wide range of tasks e.g. Named entity recognition, Sentiment analysis, Automatic summarization, Natural language generation and many more.
+NLP embraces wide range of tasks e.g. named entity recognition, sentiment analysis, automatic summarization, natural language generation and many more.
 Each one is a subject for separate project and could be thoroughly studied.

 Two tested methods in this project are **Unsupervised Word Segmentation into Subword Units** and **GloVe embeddings trained on our own corpus**.

-I choose to analyze polish language, which is intentional and I explain below.
-Nevertheless used methods are applicable to any language and text data.
+I intentionally choose Polish language to be analyzed, what I explain below, but be aware that used methods are applicable to any language and text data.

 ## Motivation
-ToDo description
+Polish language is recognized to be among most difficult languages to learn.
+This implies challenges for both humans and NLP methods, who tries to understand this language.
+So what makes Polish language particularly difficult?

 ## About dataset